Acumatica/Acuminator/docs/dev/CodingGuidelines/CodingGuidelines.md

 * Syntax manipulation helpers, such as a helper that gets the next statement node in a method
 * Semantic helpers

-When you write a piece of functionality for a diagnostic (such as a generic check), you should add the `Acuminator.Utilities` namespace to the list of usings and review the existing helpers in the `Acuminator.Utilities` namespace.
+When you write a piece of functionality for a diagnostic (such as a generic check), you should add the `Acuminator.Utilities` namespace to the list of `using` directives and review the existing helpers in the `Acuminator.Utilities` namespace.
 If there are no helpers appropriate for your task, you should add a new helper to the `Acuminator.Utilities` project.

 ### Task Blocking

 You should avoid the use of `Task.Result` and `Task.Wait()` because this can cause deadlocks and thread pool exhaustion.
-Instead you should consider using `ThreadHelper.JoinableTaskFactory.Run()`.
+You should consider using `ThreadHelper.JoinableTaskFactory.Run()` istead.

 For details, see the following articles: